My Poor Love and the Garden Bed by Gregor Kulla

 Live Freely or Die and the End of the Anchor Chain by Ilmar Laaban

-Listen to the fountain of blood speaking in the herb garden, know the worth of stars and nothingness, live freely or die.
-Remember, the decayed eyes of traitors shall become the flesh of hopeful fish, the howl of ferns and iron— live freely or die.
+Listen to the fountain of righteous blood speaking in the baleful herb garden, know the worth of avengement and stars, live freely or die.
+Remember, the decayed eyes of traitors shall become the flesh of hopeful fish, howl of ferns and iron – live freely or die.

 My Body Is the Dream of My Ancestors and other poems by Hasso Krull